 A: Start by taking the placement exam to get a general indication as to which semester course you should register for.
 This test is available on-line.
-Simply click on the following link and log in using your Westmont username and password: https://secure.westmont.edu/forms/registrar/language_status/ To take the test, use the password "warriors1".

 Next, consider the score you receive on the placement exam in combination with the number of years of your high school language classes (with a grade of C or better) you have had.
 Use these general rules to determine the course level of your language that you will register for: